Prevailing Wage and Davis-Bacon Compliance in Utah

 Unique Aspects of Utah's Public Works System

-- Reliance on Federal Regulations for Prevailing Wages: Utah relies solely on the federal Davis-Bacon Act for wage determinations on federally funded or assisted construction projects because state-specific prevailing wage laws do not exist.
+- Reliance on Federal Davis-Bacon: Public works wage requirements come solely from the federal Davis-Bacon Act on federally funded or assisted construction because state-specific prevailing wage laws do not exist.

 Relevant Resources